 - Need to place broken crocks or bricks or stones in the bottom of the pot first.
 This prevents drain holes from being stopped up.

-- Use an amount of potting soil, which allows the plant to sit 1” to 2” below the top of pot.
+- Use an amount of potting soil, which allows the plant to sit 1” to 2” below the top of the pot.
 Cover with soil.

-Philodendrons outdoors like P. selloum or P. Xanadu should be fertilized with a granular food once every 3-4 months lightly.
+Philodendrons outdoors like P. selloum or P. Xanadu should be fertilized with granular food once every 3-4 months lightly.